13 Blues for Thirteen Moons

-13 Blues for Thirteen Moons is the fifth full-length album by the Canadian post-rock group, Thee Silver Mt.
+13 Blues for Thirteen Moons is the fifth full-length album by the Canadian post-rock group Thee Silver Mt.
 Zion Memorial Orchestra & Tra-La-La Band.
 The album was released in March 2008.
 The album consists of an instrumental feedback intro, split into twelve extremely short tracks, and four full songs, which had been played live on recent tours.
+Band member Efrim Menuck stated that the idea for the 12 short intro tracks initially was suggested because the band wanted the album to start on track 13.
+The deciding factor for including the tracks, however, was that "if people tried to play it on their iPods, on shuffle mode, it’d blitz their iPod."

 The liner notes are found in the CD booklet titled Himnos de Sion—Spanish for "Hymns of Zion".
 The booklet also contains lyric sheets, presented in the block-capital handwriting familiar with owners of other Silver Mt.
 Zion records.
 As such, this is the first album package by the band to contain conventional lyrics.